How Long Can Seals Hold Their Breath Underwater?

 Advertisement

-As aquatic mammals, seals have to be able to hold their breath for long periods of time while diving for food, seeking out mates, and fleeing from potential predators.
+As aquatic mammals, seals have to be able to hold their breath for long periods while diving for food, seeking out mates, and fleeing from potential predators.
 But how long exactly can seals hold their breath while underwater?
 Which species of seal can hold its breath the longest?
-Read on to learn more; we’ll also cover some interesting facts you should know about these unusual and amazing animals!
+Read on to learn more; we’ll also cover some interesting facts about these unusual and amazing animals!

 How Long Can a Seal Hold Its Breath Underwater?